sparkflows/sparkflows-docs/docs/processors/14-ML-Sklearn/Modeling/sklearn-load.rst

 Sklearn Model Load
 ===========

-This node load the Sklearn model stored in the pickel file.
+Load the Sklearn model stored in the pickel file.

 Type
 ---------